jarmoruuth/ClockJx/README.md

 # ClockJx
 ClockJx is a configurable watch face that has both digital and analog clocks.
-Both foreground and background colors can be changed.
+Different colors and settings on the display can be changed.
 There is also an option to use a skiing and mountain themed image in the background.

+Always visible on the clock screen are:

+- Current time in either analog or digital format.
+- Current day and date.
+- Battery status in percentages.

-It is possible to show one or all of the following information on the clock face:
+Optionally it is possible to show one or all of the following information on the clock face:

+- Bluetooth connection status
+- Current heart beat
 - Daily step count
 - Current altitude
 - Dual time in digital format

-Other configuration options are:
+Configuration options are:

 - Analog or digital clock
+- Digital time color
 - Background color
 - Foreground color
 - Background image
 - ClockJx default font or system font for digital time display
 - Bluetooth status display
-- Dual time daylight savings time offset
+- Dual time and dual time daylight savings time offset
 - Bigger dual time font size with analog clock when altitude is not displayed
 - Low and critical battery warning levels
 - Battery status background color.
 - Analog 24 hour clock.

-Always visible on the clock screen are:

-- Current time in either analog or digital format.
-- Battery status in percentages.
+- Step count
-- Current day and date.
+- Current heart beat
-- Bluetooth connection status

 Normally battery status is show with a green color.
 If battery goes below low battery warning level (default 25%) it is shown in orange color.
-If battery goes below critical battery warning level (default 25%) most other elements like analog watch face numbers and altitude and step count turn to red.
+If battery goes below critical battery warning level (default 10%) most other elements like analog watch face numbers and altitude and step count turn to red.
 The idea is that you should not miss a low battery status before going on a training.

 If Bluetooth status is shown then an active connection is shown with a blue Bluetooth icon.
 If connection is not active it is shown with a red Bluetooth icon.